lch99310/Daily_underestimated_MLBplayer_ranking/README.md

 The gap between these two numbers reveals luck, defensive positioning, and park effects.
 A hitter with a much lower wOBA than xwOBA is producing weaker results than the quality of his contact deserves.
 These players are **underestimated** — their stat line looks worse than they actually are, and they are strong candidates to rebound.

-This tool tracks 537 qualified batters, computes rolling differentials over configurable plate-appearance windows (50 / 100 / 250 PA), and ranks every hitter by how underestimated they are.
+This tool daily tracks qualified batters (50+ PA), computes rolling differentials over configurable plate-appearance windows (50 / 100 / 250 PA), and ranks every hitter by how underestimated they are.

 ## What You Can Do With This Data

-- **Fantasy baseball**: Target underperformers for buy-low trades — their surface stats look bad, but their contact quality says a rebound is coming
-- **Betting**: Identify hitters likely to heat up when the market still prices them at their depressed stat line
-- **Front office / scouting**: Separate genuine decline from bad luck when evaluating trade targets or free agents
 - **Fan analysis**: Understand why a favorite player's batting average doesn't match the eye test

 ## Rankings